openstack-archive/tripleo-incubator/doc/source/deploying.rst

 aspect of TripleO is not yet available : when an instance is deleted, the storage is deleted with it.

-Quantum
+Neutron
 -------

-Quantum depends on Keystone.
+Neutron depends on Keystone.
 The same three deployment options exist as for Nova.
-The Quantum network node(s) must be the only DHCP servers on the network.
+The Neutron network node(s) must be the only DHCP servers on the network.

 Glance